santiagoaloi/stacked_cards_concept/README.md

 ```

 ![Lifecycle:Experimental](https://img.shields.io/badge/Lifecycle-Experimental-339999)
-#### The project is in the very early stages of development.
-The codebase will be changing frequently.
+<div> The project is in the very early stages of development.
+The codebase will be changing frequently.</div>